talorlik/ImageProcessingService/README.md

 The `concat()` method concatenates two images together horizontally or vertically (side by side).

-*NOTE:* currently 'concat' is limited to two images
+*NOTE:* Currently 'concat' is limited to two images

 It checks the dimensions of both images to ensure they are compatible for concatenation and throws a RuntimeError exception if not.
 For horizontal concatenation it checks both images' height and for vertical concatenation it rotates both images by 90deg (1 time clockwise) first using the self.rotate_clockwise() method and then check the height.